AdobeDocs/commerce-admin.en/help/catalog/product-gift-card-create.md

 1. Change additional fields according to how you want the gift card to function:

-   - **Treat Balance as Store Credit** - Determines if the gift card holder can redeem the balance as store credit.
+   - **[!UICONTROL Treat Balance as Store Credit]** - Determines if the gift card holder can redeem the balance as store credit.

-   - **Lifetime (days)** - Determines the number of days after purchase until the gift card expires.
+   - **[!UICONTROL Lifetime (days)]** - Determines the number of days after purchase until the gift card expires.
 If you do not want to set a limit for the lifetime of the card, leave this field blank.

-   - **Allow Message** - Determines if the purchaser of the gift card can enter a message for to the recipient.
+   - **[!UICONTROL Allow Message]** - Determines if the purchaser of the gift card can enter a message for to the recipient.
 A gift message can be included for both virtual (emailed) and physical (shipped) gift cards.

-   - **Email Template** - Determines the email template that is used for the notification sent to the recipient of a gift card.
+   - **[!UICONTROL Email Template]** - Determines the email template that is used for the notification sent to the recipient of a gift card.

 ## Step 6: Complete the product information